Skip to content

 Settings

-Settings are stored on your computer in your browser's local storage so you don't have to redo the setup every time you use Producer Pal.
+Settings are stored in your browser so you don't have to redo the setup every time.
 If entering an AI cloud provider's API key concerns you, use a private browser or clear your settings after use.

 For more information about how to configure specific AI providers, see the installation guide for AI with the chat UI.